jackyxhb/JackLimited/README.md

    npm run dev
    ```

-3. Open your browser to `http://localhost:5173`
+3. Open your browser to `http://localhost:5173`.

+> Tip: When iterating on E2E tests locally you can reuse the dev servers above; Playwright will detect and reuse them.

 ### Production Build